 I have taught all kinds of writing, including a stint as Community Writer for the Arts in Fife and four years as Royal Literary Fund Writing Fellow at the University of the West of Scotland.

-I live and work in a 200 year old stone built cottage in a picturesque conservation village.
+I live and work in a beautiful but high-maintenance 200 year old stone built cottage in a picturesque conservation village.
 The cottage isn’t haunted, but there are parts of the village that may be.
 When I’m not writing or wrestling with a too-large garden populated with birds, beasts and plenty of slugs, I collect and deal in antique textiles, and various related items, many of which seem to find their way into my fiction and often inspire it.